wtnqk/sftui/README.md

 - **Confirmation Dialogs**: Review transfers before execution
 - **Directory Navigation**: Browse local and remote directories

+## Platform Support

+This application has been tested on macOS.
+It should also work on Linux and Windows if you can successfully build it, as it uses cross-platform Rust libraries.

 ## Requirements

 - **SSH Agent** (Strongly Recommended): For SSH key authentication, you must have ssh-agent running: